OpenC3/openc3-cosmos-cfdp/README.md

 ### `cfdp_put_dir`

 This is a conveninence method that allows you to easily send multiple files.
-This operation is not part of the CCSDS specification, so it is implemented by initiating a PUT request for each file in the given directory.
+This operation is not part of the CFDP specification, so it is implemented by initiating a separate PUT request for each file in the given directory.
 It is used the same way as `cfdp_put()`, but you must pass the path to a directory instead of a file (e.g. `"/tmp"` instead of `"/tmp/foo.txt"`).

 ## MIB Configuration